GA-repos/Week_1_Fashion_Blog/README.md

 When you have fulfilled the requirements below, make a pull request on this repository to turn in your work.

-Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 9:00am ET.
+This homework is due Saturday 04/03 @ 9AM.

 ### Prep for JavaScript Data Types